 Trump Heads To El Paso And Dayton Amid Skepticism From Local Leaders

 President Trump is traveling on Wednesday to El Paso, Texas, and Dayton, Ohio — the sites of deadly mass shootings this past weekend.
-Local leaders are greeting the consoler-in-chief with skepticism but hope the president will hear them out.
+Local leaders are greeting the "consoler-in-chief" with skepticism but hope the president will hear them out.

 At issue is Trump's rhetoric, which can rile his base but also offends, as well as his ambiguous messaging on how to address gun violence.
 Not to mention a couple of personal slights against these specific cities.